T-Tetrominos in Arithmetic Progression: Width 4

 Next we show that in rectangles of width 4 and APs of length $\geq 3$ it suffices to consider only type d1 \TTs.

 \begin{lemma}[d1 Lemma] Any tiling $\mathcal{T}$ of a width-4 rectangle contains an $l$-term AP of \TTs, for $l\geq 3$, if and only if it contains an $l$-term AP of d1 \TTs. \end{lemma}

-{\bf Proof:} As shown in Figure \ref{fig-FellerUnits}, the only \TTs\ that occur in a $4\times N$ tiling are d1, d3, r1, r2, l1, l2, u1, and u3, and we observe (without proof) that any AP of length $\geq 3$ must involve tiles all of the same type.
-We will show that for each of those types, if there is an AP of length at least 3 of that type, then there is an AP of d1 \TTs\ of that length.
+{\bf Proof:} As shown in Figure \ref{fig-FellerUnits}, the only \TTs\ that occur in a $4\times N$ tiling are d1, d3, r1, r2, l1, l2, u1, and u3, and we observe (without proof) that any AP of length $\geq 3$ must consist of one of these types only.
+We will show that for each of those types, if some tiling contains an AP of length at least 3 of that type, then there is also an AP of d1 \TTs\ of that length in that tiling.
 We make recourse to Figure \ref{fig-FellerUnits} to justify the observations that follow.
 For the u1, r1, r2, l1 and l2 \TTs\ there will always be a d1 \TT\ joined to it in a consistent way, so that an AP in one of those types will give an AP in the joined d1 \TTs.
 For example, every u1 has a d1 to its immediate left in the same two rows that it occupies.

 Now suppose there is an AP of u3 \TTs.
 Note that the u3 \TTs\ in Type-I units have their left-most square in a column number that is congruent to $1 \pmod 4$, and u3 \TTs\ in Type-II units have their left-most squares in a column number that is congruent to $2 \pmod 4$.
 So by the mod 4 Lemma these u3 \TTs\ will have to be all in Type-I or all in Type-II units.
-If it's Type-I, then there will be d1 \TTs\ above and one square to the right of each u3, giving an AP of d1 \TTs\ of the same length.
-And if it's Type-II, then they will be above and one square to the left.
+If it is Type-I, then there will be d1 \TTs\ above and one square to the right of each u3, giving an AP of d1 \TTs\ of the same length.
+And if it is Type-II, then they will be above and one square to the left.
 In either case we get an AP of the same length as for the u3 \TTs.
 Finally, we observe that a similar proof is obtained in the case of an AP of d3 \TTs. $\Box$

 Every tiling $\mathcal{T}$ of a $4\times k$ rectangle can be naturally mapped to a tiling of that rectangle by A units and/or B units only.
 This is done by considering each unit $U$ in the tiling. $U$'s first column matches the first column of either an A unit or a B unit.
 If it matches the A unit, then we replace $U$ by enough A units to match the length of $U$, and if it matches the B unit, then we replace $U$ by enough B units to match the length of $U$.
 For example, C would be replaced by AA, and F would be replaced by BBB.
 We denote the resulting tiling by $AB(\mathcal{T})$.